• Skip to main content

 The colour palette you choose affects communication, user experience and purchase decisions so it’s important to spend some time thinking about it.

 Red means “stop” and green means “go.”
 Traffic lights send this universal message.
-Likewise, the colours used for a product, on a website, business card, or logo cause powerful reactions.
+Likewise, the colours used for a product, on a website, business card, or logo send certain messages.

 RED